fcerbell/fcerbell.github.io/_drafts/en/ConfigureJDBCForCouchbase.md

 ![Driver's Folders][03-FolderStructure.png]

 You got everything needed to install the driver in your favorite SQL-only application.
-All the information that I used to create this post are available in the included PDF documentations, **I strongly recommend to read the driver PDF documentation** because I only use a subset of the available features.
+All the information that I used to write this post are available in the included PDF documentations, **I strongly recommend to read the driver PDF documentation** because I only use a subset of the available features.